HelloWorld017/discord-vibrancy/README.md

 * Go to settings>themes and check `Transparenter`.
 * Turn off discord **completely** and turn on.
 * If discord says to restart, turn off discord **completely** and turn on.

+## How this work?
+1. The BetterDiscord plugin injects a code to BetterDiscord code.
+2. When discord turns on, injected code replaces cache of electron to a [Proxy](https://developer.mozilla.org/ko/docs/Web/JavaScript/Reference/Global_Objects/Proxy) Object.
+3. When discord requires electron and creates a new broswer window, proxy intercepts to the function call and make it transparent & blurred.